-Ingredients: Organic turkey, organic chicken broth, water sufficient for processing, organic chicken liver, organic spinach, organic pea protein, organic quinoa, organic carrots, organic dried peas, organic dried egg product, organic flaxseed, organic cranberries, organic guar gum, salt, calcium carbonate, potassium chloride, minerals (zinc amino acid chelate, iron amino acid chelate, copper amino acid chelate, manganese amino acid chelate, sodium selenite, potassium iodide), vitamins (thiamine mononitrate, vitamin E supplement, niacin supplement, d-calcium pantothenate, vitamin A supplement, riboflavin supplement, biotin, vitamin B12 supplement, pyridoxine hydrochloride, vitamin D3 supplement, folic acid), choline chloride, xanthan gum
+Ingredients: Organic chicken, organic chicken broth, organic chicken liver, organic spinach, organic dried peas, organic cranberries, organic guar gum, agar-agar, tricalcium phosphate, organic flaxseed, organic pea protein, salt, potassium chloride, minerals (zinc amino acid chelate, iron amino acid chelate, copper amino acid chelate, manganese amino acid chelate, sodium selenite, potassium iodide), vitamins (thiamine mononitrate, vitamin E supplement, niacin supplement, d-calcium pantothenate, vitamin A supplement, riboflavin supplement, biotin, vitamin B12 supplement, pyridoxine hydrochloride, vitamin D3 supplement, folic acid), choline chloride

 Red denotes controversial item

 |Estimated Nutrient Content|

 The first ingredient in this dog food is organic chicken.
 Chicken is considered “the clean combination of flesh and skin… derived from the parts or whole carcasses of chicken”.1

 Chicken is naturally rich in the ten essential amino acids required by a dog to sustain life.